gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 The IPv6-related fields and values can only be used if the feature gate is enabled.
 The feature gate cannot be enabled if the `ReversedVPN` feature gate is disabled (the legacy VPN tunnel solution is [not supported by provider-local](https://github.com/gardener/gardener/blob/83de074f1bc1c009f92e97a08289340591377af6/docs/extensions/provider-local.md#current-limitations) anyway).

+The feature gate serves the purpose of disabling the feature in productive Gardener installations and prevents users from configuring IPv6 networking for their shoot clusters, while it is still under development and not supported on cloud infrastructure.
+As part of this enhancement, the feature gate is supposed to be enabled only in the local environment.
+Later on, the feature gate may also be used for safe-guarding maturing and enablement of a IPv6 single-stack implementation on cloud infrastructure.
+The feature gate is not supposed to be toggled back and forth.

 ### `Shoot` API

 The `Shoot.spec.networking` section is extended as follows: